Zhang-Haipeng/zhang-haipeng.github.io/_posts/2019-12-20-project-squirrel-park.md

 ---

 __This is a data visualization group project of course DSCI-532.__ <br/>
 We built a Heroku App with python `dash`.
-The App allow users learn about the distribution of squirrels in the Central Park of New York, and explore the plots interactively.
+The App allows users learn about the distribution of squirrels in the Central Park of New York, and explore the plots interactively.
 <!--more-->
 ## The link to the App
 * [here](https://dsci-532-group203-milestone2.herokuapp.com/) (browse with computers)